|School||Cardiff School of Planning and Geography|

 |Module Leader||Dr Georgina Santos|

-The module provides the basis for the understanding of demand and supply in the transport sector, transport externalities and corrective instruments, investment and economic appraisal and transport management.
+The module provides the basis for the understanding of demand and supply in the transport sector, transport externalities and corrective instruments, investment and economic appraisal, transport simulation models and transport management.
 It makes students aware of relevant microeconomic theory and solutions to transport problems.

 Students will also improve a number of skills they hopefully already have, and: